 The service placed 50 people into emergency B&B placements of which 29 were supported into more permanent accommodation within 72 hours.

-The Street Team launched the home safe ‘For some home is a journey’ project supporting people off the street and home safe.
+The Street Team launched the ‘For some, home is a journey’ project supporting people off the street and return home safe.

 The Freephone service received around 60 calls per week amounting to over 1400 over 6 months.